torvalds/linux/Documentation/virt/kvm/api.rst

 :Returns: 0 on success, -1 on error

 Sets the current timestamp of kvmclock to the value specified in its parameter.
-In conjunction with KVM_GET_CLOCK, it is used to ensure monotonicity on scenarios such as migration.
+In conjunction with KVM_GET_CLOCK, it is used to ensure moanaltonicity on scenarios such as migration.

 The following flags can be passed: